 No less than 3,825 women were killed violently in 2019.
 According to figures of the National Institute for Statistics and Geography, nearly 80 percent of women in Mexico City have experienced gender-based violence in their lifetime.
 Yet when women report rape, they risk ridicule and being victimized further.

 Last year, a case of police officers allegedly gang-raping a teenage girl sparked outrage and has undermined women’s already fragile trust in authorities even further.
-This year, 25-year-old woman was brutally murdered and skinned in northern Mexico City.
+This year, a 25-year-old woman was brutally murdered and skinned in northern Mexico City.
 Local newspapers published pictures of her mutilated body on their front pages.

 Invisible Women